 While work can provide many benefits to youth besides income — opportunities to take on new responsibilities learn job skills, explore future careers, and in some cases, improve academic skills — it can also pose health and safety risks.

-On average, every year in Massachusetts, nearly 600 teens go to the emergency department for work-related injuries and over 140 file workers’ compensation claims because they were injured badly enough to miss five or more work days.
+On average, every year in Massachusetts, over 450 teens go to the emergency department for work-related injuries and 125 file workers’ compensation claims because they were injured badly enough to miss five or more work days.
 And those are only the injuries that get reported.

 The MDPH report, Teens at Work: Injury Surveillance Update, 2006-2010 file size 2MB provides an overview of these work-related injuries, as well as a closer look at the surveillance system that identifies them and how this data has made a difference over the years.